pruje/libbash.sh/docs/libbash_gui.md

 #### Options
 ```
 -y, --yes         Set Yes as default button (not available on kdialog and zenity)
---yes-label TEXT  Change Yes label (not available on zenity)
+--yes-label TEXT  Change Yes label (not available on zenity and Windows)
---no-label TEXT   Change No label (not available on zenity)
+--no-label TEXT   Change No label (not available on zenity and Windows)
 -t, --title TEXT  Set a title to the dialog
 ```